|Theme:||Only Jesus can forgive sin and give us eternal life. (Epiphany 5B)|

 Dear Father, many people today are searching for Jesus.
 We pray that today will be the day that they find him.
 Amen.

 Note: You could use a "Hidden Picture" puzzle instead of "Where's Waldo?" and change the sermon to fit.
-Here is
+In the activities below is a link to a hidden picture puzzle with the puzzle solution.

 Copyright © 2001-